MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this policy, sites are allowed to use SharedArrayBuffers only when cross-origin isolated.

-Google Chrome will require cross-origin isolation when using SharedArrayBuffers from Google Chrome 91 onward for Web Compatibility reasons.
+Microsoft Edge will require cross-origin isolation when using SharedArrayBuffers from Microsoft Edge 91 onward for Web Compatibility reasons.

   #### Supported features: